-Is there a connection between chia seeds and diabetes?
-Death is one of the biggest concerns most Americans face today.
+Death is one of the biggest concerns most people face today.
 But when it comes to dying, most people think of cancer or some sort of terrible accident.
 However, the most rapidly growing and overtly dangerous disease facing people today is not cancer.
 It’s not heart disease.
 It’s not stroke.
 It’s not dementia.

 - Complications of pregnancy